 Charma automates these best practices.
 The employee and manager can both review the feedback independently.
-This method allows both sides to go over the feedback and have conversation points for their next 1:1 meeting.
+This method allows both sides to go over the feedback and have conversation points for their next one-on-one meeting.

 📚 Learn more about building a culture of continuous feedback.

 In 2017, Harvard Business Review urged businesses to stop having so many meetings.
 They had a point and estimated that at that point, executives averaged 23 hours of meeting time per week.
 71% of senior managers reported that meetings were unproductive and inefficient.

 Then two years later, it was evident that nothing had changed when Doodle reported that in 2019 the U.S. lost $399 billion because of poorly organized meetings.

 The solution is to review how you approach and plan meetings.
 When you call a meeting, asking yourself these critical questions: